MrP01/PyLatein/README.md

 Based on Python, Django, HTML, Javascript and CSS

-Ideen bis jetzt:
+Ideas yet:
-- ein Vokabel-Trainer
+- a Vocabulary Trainer
-- Deklinations/Konjugations Trainer
+- a Declination/Conjugation Trainer
-- Gruppierungen von Vokabeln (ie. Lektionen)
+- a loanword db
-- eine Fremdwörter Datenbank
+- translation and case-determination of a word
-- Übersetzung und Fallbestimmung (zB.
-Claudiam amavit -> Claudiam 4.Sg. f. = Claudia; amavit 3.P.Sg Perf. = er/sie/es liebte)
+    - also multiple words at a time ("sentences")
-    - auch von mehreren Wörtern auf einmal ("Satz")
+- references to similar words (eg. rex <-> regnare)
-- Referenzierung auf ähnliche Wörter (zB. rex <-> regnare)
+- translation to different languages (primarily german)
-- deutsche Übersetzung der Weboberfläche ;)
+- other wordclasses than nouns, verbs and adjectives (eg pronouns)
-- andere Wortarten (zB.
-Pronomina deklinieren, etc.)
+- HTTPS
-- HTTPS (also Verschlüsselung der Netzkommunikation)
+- user management (learning-profile with statistics, etc.)
-- Userverwaltung (eigenes Lernprofil od. so anlegen mit Statistiken)
+- images for vocs from dict.cc